ministryofjustice/staff-device-dns-server/documenation/performance_benchmarks.md

 ## Load Test Results

-The client and the request per second variables were incremented separately to view their affects on the performance.
-They were then increased simultaneously to provide a larger load on the server.
+The client and the request per second variables were incremented separately to isolate their effects on the performance.
+They were then increased simultaneously to send a larger load through the server.

-## Test 1 (Queries = 1K, Clients = 1):
+## Test 1 (Queries = 1K, Clients = 1)

 ```shell
 dnsperf -s dns \